omorandi/TiProfiler/README.md

 [This video](http://vimeo.com/46148981) showcases the basic interaction between such three components.

 ## Installation

-### Custom Ti SDK Installation (2.1.0.GA-profiler)
+### Custom Ti SDK

+The following two steps are mutually exclusive

+#### Full SDK package (2.1.0.GA-profiler)

-Download [this package](https://s3.amazonaws.com/titaniumninja/tiprofiler/2.1.0.GA-profiler.zip) and install it in you Titanium SDK `mobilesdk` directory.
+Download [this package](https://s3.amazonaws.com/titaniumninja/tiprofi	ler/2.1.0.GA-profiler.zip) and install it in you Titanium SDK `mobilesdk` directory.
 Such directory should be one of the following:

 	* /Library/Application\ Support/Titanium/mobilesdk/osx/
 	* ${HOME}/Library/Application\ Support/Titanium/mobilesdk/osx/

-There you should find your standard Titanium SDK installs (e.g. 2.0.1.GA2, 2.1.0.GA, etc.).
+There, you should find your standard Titanium SDK installs (e.g. 2.0.1.GA2, 2.1.0.GA, etc.).
 Extract the content of the above package there, so that the contents of the SDK directory would look like (depending on the actual versions of the sdk installed in your system):

 	$ ls /Library/Application\ Support/Titanium/mobilesdk/osx/